-Condition Number Conditions b) The reviews required by clause (a) must confirm that: i. the noise mitigation measures have been constructed or installed as described in the design report required by Condition DRN3; and ii. the predicted sound levels at each identified PPF listed in Schedule 9 in 2039 set out in the report prepared under Condition DRN3 will be achieved. c) A record of the reviews required by: clauses (a)(i) and (iii) must be provided to the District Council within three (3) months of the road being open for public use; clause (a)(ii) must be provided to the District Council within three (3) months of the installation of the low noise road surfaces required by Condition DRN1 being completed.
-DRN5 Audio tactile profiled road markings a) Ribbed audio tactile profiled road markings must not be used: ion the road surface within 200 metres of any PPF; and iibetween Chainage CH28050 and CH28700 at Manakau village.
-DRN6 Building modifications a) Prior to commencement of construction, those PPFs that are predicted to be in Category B and Category C in 2039 must be identified. b) The requiring authority must write to the owner of the PPFs identified under clause (a) and request access to their property for the purpose of investigating building modifications to reduce internal noise in habitable spaces to achieve 40 dB LAeq(24h). c) Where access is granted under clause (b), a suitably qualified and experienced person or persons must inspect the PPF and perform sound insulation testing in order to identify building modifications to reduce internal noise. d) Following completion of an investigation required by clause (c), the requiring authority must write to the property owner and: i. offer options for building modifications to achieve internal noise levels below 40 dB LAeq(24h), or ii. advise that no building modifications are necessary to achieve internal noise levels below 40 dB LAeq(24h). e) Where options for building modification are offered under clause (c), the property owner may select a preferred option and the requiring authority must complete the work as soon as reasonably practicable and prior to the road being open for public use. f) The requiring authority has complied with Condition DRN6 if: i. the access requested under clause (b) is not granted within twelve (12) months of the request; ii. the property owner does not select an option for mitigation within three (3) months of the offer; or iii. an alternate agreement for noise mitigation is reached between the requiring authority and the property owner.
-Post-Const ruction and On-Going Operation DPC1 Monitoring and management a) Any monitoring and management measures in the Construction Environmental Management Plan required by Condition DCM1 must remain in place for the duration set out in the Construction Environmental Management Plan.
+Condition Number Conditions b) The requiring authority must write to the owner of the PPFs identified under clause (a) and request access to their property for the purpose of investigating building modifications to reduce internal noise in habitable spaces to achieve 40 dB L {Aeq(24h)} . c) Where access is granted under clause (b), a suitably qualified and experienced person or persons must inspect the PPF and perform sound insulation testing in order to identify building modifications to reduce internal noise. d) Following completion of an investigation required by clause (c), the requiring authority must write to the property owner and: i. offer options for building modifications to achieve internal noise levels below 40 dB L{Aeq(24h)}; or ii. advise that no building modifications are necessary to achieve internal noise levels below 40 dB L{Aeq(24h)}. e) Where options for building modification are offered under clause (c), the property owner may select a preferred option and the requiring authority must complete the work as soon as reasonably practicable and prior to the road being open for public use. f) The requiring authority has complied with Condition DRN6 if: i. the access requested under clause (b) is not granted within twelve (12) months of the request; the property owner does not select an option for mitigation within three (3) months of the offer; or an alternate agreement for noise mitigation is reached between the requiring authority and the property owner.
+Post-Constr ruction and On-Going Operation DPC1 Monitoring and management a) Any monitoring and management measures in the Construction Environmental Management Plan required by Condition DCM1 must remain in place for the duration set out in the Construction Environmental Management Plan.